Last Will and Testament

 You have concerns about taxes

 Besides income and estate taxes, you may plan to avoid Maryland inheritance taxes.
-If we cannot avoid taxes, then you will want provisions in the last will and testament to ensure they fairly divide taxes between those who receive probate and non-probate assets.
+If we cannot avoid taxes, then you will want provisions in your wills to ensure they fairly divide taxes between those who receive probate and non-probate assets.

 You have specific requests for burial or cremation

-If there is someone you really don’t want to inherit your estate, you can specifically exclude them in your last will and testament.
+If there is someone you really don’t want to inherit your estate, you can specifically exclude them in your wills.
 This is a concern if Maryland’s intestate laws would, for instance, allow your parent that abandoned you to share your estate with your spouse.
 Note: I will refer you to another lawyer if you want to disinherit a child without a darn good reason.
 You hating their mom is not a good reason.

 Ready to get started?
 We’re Ready to Help.